wangby511/System-Design-Architecture-and-Infra/design-file-system.md

 ## Reliability

+### Replication Method (Preferred)

 Multiple versions of the same file are stored across multiple data centers.
+Making 3 copies of data gives us 1 - 0.81% ^ 3 = 0.999999 reliability.
+(E.g. An Availability Zone (AZ) is one or more discrete data centers with redundant power, networking.
+Each AZ has many racks and each rack has many nodes.)
+200% storage overhead.

+### Erasure Coding Method

+We need to calculate parities before data is written to disk.
+But only 50% storage overhead.
+Cons: In normal operation, every read has to come from multiple nodes in the cluster.
+Reads under a failure node are slower because missing data must be re-constructed first.
+Complicates the data model design.

+## Metadata DB Partitioning

+In our case, we can take the hash of the ‘FileID’ of the file object we are storing to determine the partition the file metadata will be stored.

 ## Error Handling